Mhom35/Car-Car/README.md

     ```
 6. When you run docker-compose up and if you're on macOS, you will see a warning about an environment variable named OS being missing.
 You can safely ignore this
 7. Read the project design and each microservices details below to understand how everything works
+8. Use the navbar to navigate throughout the website
+9. You can start adding some automobiles in your inventory by creating manufacturer, vehicle model, and automobile; then create the rest (customers, salesperson, technicians, etc.) as you go.

 ## Design